serenarocc/BigData_Tourist_Analysis/README.md

 ## Tech Stack

 Apache Spark & PySpark running on HDFS infrastructure.
-Methodology: Leveraged Spark RDDs
+Methodology: Leveraged Spark RDDs.
 The project was developed on a University Cluster using Jupyter.